De Cached

 GitHub’s Copilot has been well-received since its launch in 2020, offering developers an easier way to build, collaborate, and deploy applications.
 However, many in the open-source community have voiced concerns over the platform’s lack of support for popular open source technologies such as Linux and Git.

 This has led to several open source alternatives to GitHub’s Copilot that offer enhanced features and more support for popular technologies.
-These alternatives include projects such as GitLab which provide critical features like continuous integration/continuous delivery (CI/CD), code review tools, access control management (ACM), and more.
+These alternatives include projects such as GitLab which provide critical features like continuous integration/continuous delivery (CI/CD), code analysis tools, access control management (ACM), and more.
 Other projects like Apollo provide features that are not available in GitHub’s Copilot such as free private repositories with unlimited users.

 As GitHub’s Copilot continues to gain traction with developers, it will be interesting to see if these open source alternatives will be able to compete with the platform’s robust feature-set and strong user base.
 The future of these freely available solutions looks bright, with promise that they can become even better than their proprietary counterparts.
 With a little help from the open source community, these projects may be able to impact development workflows for years to come.